 Throughout my life I have struggled through the mud of having ADHD – of seeing and experiencing the world differently.
 I was able to find my way through recognizing what I needed in order to get to where I am today.
 I didn’t have a clear path.
 What I did have was strong values and fear of letting others down.
 I still don’t know where I am going to be in five years from now, and I am okay with that.

-I value gratitude, integrity, humor, growth, community, relationships, respect.
-These values have informed my learning, relationships, and the path I have taken in growing my practice.
+I value gratitude, integrity, humor, growth, community, relationships, respect, authenticity.
+These values have informed my learning, relationships, and the path I have taken in growing my practice and Denver Metro Counseling.

 “I believe in the ability to recover and grow through the pain life can present us and use evidenced-based practices to help my clients learn this hopeful approach to therapy.
 I truly value being able to connect with clients and provide a space for them to share their story.”

 Julie has extensive training in ADHD, trauma, and suicide intervention and loss and provide workshops for others in the community, including clinicians, in suicide intervention, risk assessment, and management.
 Since 2006, she has worked in group and private practices, inpatient psychiatric hospitals and in crisis evaluation.

 Julie supports other entrepreneurs, founders and small business owners through their unique experiences in these leadership roles helping them balance their mental, physical, spiritual, relational health while doing what they love for work.

 She provides supervision and consultation for other clinicians specifically around suicide risk, assessment, and treatment and ADHD.
 In 2014 she started DMC with the goal of creating a place where people feel valued, respected, and supported by their therapist and therapists also feel valued, respected and supported in their employment.
 She has been thoughtful about the growth and direction of DMC and has hired and collaborates with people who share the same values and care in providing therapeutic supports.